Independent Australia is one of Australia's most popular news websites, with thousands of people reading IA stories

-Please provide a list of keywords, terms, phrases, real names, places, and so on.
-These will help "tune" your article for search engines' algorithms — known as "search engine optimisation" (SEO).
-This helps direct traffic to your article from search engines like Google.
-The more "unique" page visits, the more dollars for you!
-(See 'Payment' below).
+Please provide a list of keywords, terms, phrases, real names, places and so on.
+Known as "search engine optimisation" (SEO), this helps direct traffic to your article from search engines like Google.

-Please make sure you let us know if your piece has been published previously elsewhere.
-We preference previously unpublished work but if we choose to republish your submission, the original source must be credited.
+Please make sure you let us know if your piece has been previously published elsewhere.
+Our preference is for previously unpublished work but if we choose to republish your submission, the original source must be credited.